core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When secure communication is provided with Group OSCORE (see {{chap-oscore}}), the approach described in {{I-D.tiloca-core-oscore-discovery}} also based on the RD can be used, in order to discover the security group to join.

 In particular, the responsible OSCORE Group Manager registers its security groups to the RD, as links to its own corresponding resources for joining the security groups {{I-D.ietf-ace-key-groupcomm-oscore}}.
-Later on, CoAP endpoints can discover the registered security groups and related application groups, by using the lookup interface of the RD, and then join the security group through the respective Group Manager.
+Later on, CoAP endpoints can discover the names of the registered security groups and related application groups, by using the lookup interface of the RD, and then join the security group through the respective Group Manager.

 #### Discovery from the CoAP Servers ### {#sssec-discovery-from-servers}